Tour De Fleece 2013: Spinning, Knitting, and First Wheel Adventures

-kitties like the new wheel too!
+Kitties like the new wheel too!

-This was the first year I participated in it.
-I was a little late getting started but it doesn't matter.
-This year I not only got a drop spindle but I also got a spinning wheel.
-The wheel was actually a present from my parents.
-It is a Schacht Ladybug.
-She is very cute with her big red wheel and little lady bug.
-A cool thing about the Ladybugs is that every wheel has a ladybird placed somewhere on it and that they are all in different places so no two wheels are the same.
-Mine is on the back panel peeking through the red wheel.
-I used a pink/red Bamboo Merino mix for my first yarn.
-I am thinking it was not the best choice since it breaks easily and was somewhat slippery.
-I did manage to finish the 4oz roving braid.
-I also started on a 4oz roving of 100 wool in a pumpkin colorway.
-The first picture is the roving.
-It is just a bunch of hairs going in one direction, the next picture is it becoming yarn.
-I was halfway through the 4oz during that picture.
+A cool thing about the Ladybugs is that every wheel has a ladybug placed somewhere on it, and they are all in different places, so no two wheels are the same.
+Mine is on the back panel, peeking through the red wheel.
+I used a pink/red bamboo merino mix for my first yarn.
+I am thinking it was not the best choice because it breaks easily and is somewhat slippery.
+I did manage to finish the 4-ounce roving braid.

 Tour De Fleece was also the push I needed to get me knitting.
-I started an actual project.
-I am knitting the Honey Cowl by Anna Maria.
-Even though the pattern calls for one color I am using two.
-I decided to go with Cascade Yarns 220 Heathers in Burnt Pumpkin.(clicking the link will take you to the color on Amazon) I am also using a local spun/dyed yarn from Yarns by HPF.
+I have been working on my Honey Cowl by Antonia Shankland.
+Even though the pattern calls for one color, I am using two.
+I decided to go with Cascade Yarns 220 Heathers in Burnt Pumpkin.
+I am also using a local spun and dyed yarn from Yarns by HPF.
 They are so pretty together.
-I am really enjoying the process learning as I go.
+I am really enjoying the process and learning as I go.

 Now i want to know if you did Tour de Fleece?
 If so I want to see you yarn or knitting... post a link to your blog or pictures... share your yarnieness :) Happy Yarning!